MostafaSolimanMO/100-days-of-code/log.md

 ### Day 30: July 7, 2019

-**Today's Progress**: Finished lesson one that intro to Database, leared about SQlite statment and comment and how create one and fetch data I want from it and started lesson tow that how to use SQlite in android app.
+**Today's Progress**: Finished lesson one that intro to Database, leared about SQlite statment and comment and how create one and fetch data I want from it and started lesson tow that how to use SQlite in android app and frok pets app and start commit on stating point.

-**Link(s) to work**: [Udacity course](https://classroom.udacity.com/courses/ud845)
+**Link(s) to work**: [Pets App](https://github.com/MostafaSolimanMO/ud845-Pets)